 This makes it easier to be able to compare the returns that get on the various strategies, even if the numbers differ from each other a lot.

-- The calculation is very tricky, and complex algorithms and formulas are used.
+- The calculation of marketing cost and ROI is very tricky, and complex algorithms and formulas are used.

-- When the ROI is calculated manually, it becomes time-consuming.
+- When the traditional or digital marketing ROI is calculated manually, it becomes time-consuming.